prometheus/docs/content/docs/introduction/comparison.md

 ### Storage

 Sensu stores current and recent event status information and real-time inventory data in an embedded database (etcd) or an external RDBMS (Postgres).
-All event and time series data is sent to one or more external data platforms for long term storage and analysis (e.g. Prometheus, InfluxDB, TimescaleDB, Elasticsearch, Splunk, Wavefront, etc).

 ### Architecture